-421 - FOUNDATIONS OF AMERICAN GOVERNMENT | 0.5 credit (DT)
+421 - FOUNDATIONS OF AMERICAN GOVERNMENT 0.5 credit

 This is a one-semester course in which students will study the Constitution as the basis for our political system, along with federal, state and local governments.
 This course is required as a prerequisite for U.S. History and is required for graduation.

-PREREQUISITE: Sophomore Standing.
+PREREQUISITE: Sophomore Standing

-420 - ACCELERATED AMERICAN GOVERNMENT | 0.5 credit (DT)
+420 - HONORS AMERICAN GOVERNMENT | 0.5 credit

 This one-semester course helps students develop the skills and strategies necessary for achieving success in social science Advanced Placement courses.
 The course focuses on the structure, formation and function of American government and the early history of the United States.
 This course will introduce content in more depth than the Foundations of American Government class.
-PREREQUISITE: Sophomore Standing and Department Approval; Recommended for path to AP US History.
+PREREQUISITE: Sophomore Standing

+Recommended for path to AP US History

-461 - ECONOMICS | 0.5 credit (DT)
+461 - ECONOMICS 0.5 credit

 In this one-semester course students will gain an understanding of the "economic way of thinking" and how it is used in life decisions.
 Economic thinking focuses on how to meet people's unlimited wants with limited resources.
 It will be applied to the study of personal investing, the stock market, different business enterprises and the role of prices in the economy.
 This course is important for all students, especially for those who are up to the challenge of unpacking the economic questions in life.
-Economics or AP Macroeconomics is required for graduation PREREQUISITE: Sophomore, Junior or Senior standing.
+Economics or AP Macroeconomics is required for graduation

+PREREQUISITE: Sophomore, junior or senior standing

-460 - AP MACROECONOMICS | 1.0 credit (AY)
+460 - AP MACROECONOMICS | 1.0 credit

 This is a full-year course offered to sophomores, juniors and seniors.
 The course is designed to help students develop critical-thinking skills through the understanding, application, and analysis of fundamental economic concepts.
 Students will be expected to apply economic logic to a wide variety of real-world and hypothetical situations.
 The goal is to understand the "linkages" describing the chain of events leading to economic conclusions.
 This AP course can be taken even if a student has passed the regular Economics course.
 Economics or AP Macroeconomics is required for graduation.

-PREREQUISITE: Sophomore, Junior or Senior standing and completed application and Department Approval.
+PREREQUISITE: Sophomore, junior or senior standing.

 In order to have a successful, complete experience in this AP course, students must complete the AP Macroeconomics Exam.
+If a student does not complete the AP Macroeconomics Exam they will not receive a weighted grade.

-456 - INTRO TO PSYCHOLOGY 0.5 credit (DT)
+456 - INTRO TO PSYCHOLOGY 0.5 credit